Aadhavan (anchor): Radio jockey

+For Radio Mirchi, Aadhavan interviewed number of celebrities.

 Video jockey

-While Aadhavan was working at Radio Mirchi, he participated as a contestant in "Kalakka Povathu Yaaru" (KPY), Season 4, a Tamil language comedy reality TV show on Vijay TV in 2008.
-With his ability to mimic voices of celebrities and sense of humor, Aadhavan was adjudged as the title winner of "Kalakka Povathu Yaaru" Season 4.
-Participation in "Kalakka Povathu Yaaru" gave him an opportunity to show his skills.
+While Aadhavan was working at Radio Mirchi, he participated as a contestant in Kalakka Povathu Yaaru?
+(KPY), Season 4, a Tamil language comedy reality TV show on Vijay TV in 2008.
+With his ability to mimic voices of celebrities and sense of humor, Aadhavan was adjudged as the title winner of Kalakka Povathu Yaaru Season 4.
+Participation in Kalakka Povathu Yaaru gave him an opportunity to show his skills.
 Aadhavan's talent was noticed by a leading Tamil channel Adithya TV.
-When Adithya TV, a 24-hour Tamil comedy channel of Sun TV Network was launched on February 8, 2009, Aadhavan was invited to join and host comedy program.
-He, then, joined Aditya TV on February 15, 2009, and remained in the Sun TV Network for more than a decade.
-Aadhavan hosted a comedy show called "Konjam Nadinga Boss" in Adithya TV.
+When Adithya TV, a 24-hour Tamil comedy channel of Sun TV Network was launched on 8 February 2009, Aadhavan was invited to join and host comedy program.
+He, then, joined Aditya TV on 15 February 2009, and remained in the Sun TV Network for more than a decade.
+Aadhavan hosted a comedy show called Konjam Nadinga Boss on Adithya TV.
 This show is the first one of its kind in which random strangers were asked to repeat famous movie dialogues with similar tone as the actor in the movie, and turns it into a comedy.
 This show made Aadhavan popular.